rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 Ok, getting better, although now it looks like some kid scribbled with crayons all over the paper.
 Oh well, let's move on, keeping in mind that we now can adjust the number of nodes and stroke intensity to adjust the quantity of lines drawn.

 ### Manipulating the angle of lines drawn
 Compared with [Yamashita's originals](http://www.kumiyamashita.com/constellation/), the average line length in our current portrait is long.
 Yamashita generally seems to pass the thread between adjacent nodes rather than across the grid.
 When we sample for points, however, we're choosing the whole range of points and often get long lines that traverse the picture and make it look "scribbly."
-Let's see if we can't adjust that:
+Let's change the sampling function to one that chooses from a radius instead:

 {% highlight javascript %}
-//radius refers to the maximum distance of nodes you will sample from the origin.
-//For example, putting 1 for a node in the middle of a grid will return the 9 nodes surrounding it. var radius = 1;
-var list = findNodesAdjacentTo(origin, grid, radius, color);
+//function drawNextLine
-var next = _.find(list, validatePoint);
+var radius = 2;
-if (next !== undefined) { /* draw & recur */ }
-else                    { /* Start over */}
+result = graph.getValidNodeWithinRadius(previous, thread, radius);

 {% endhighlight %}

 Here's what we get from sampling from a variable radius: